pivotal-cf/docs-pks/resources-index.hbs.md

 ---
 title: Managing Kubernetes Cluster Options
-owner: TKGI

 ---

 The following topics describe how an VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) administrator can create and manage options for the Kubernetes clusters that TKGI users provision:

 <ul>
   <li>